AdaCore/gnatstudio/docs/users_guide/projects.rst

-You can specify the value of all attributes of a project except its list of imported projects based on the value of external variables, each of which comes from either the host computer environment or specifically set in GPS.
+You can specify the value of all attributes of a project except its list of imported projects based on the value of external variables, each of which comes from either the host computer environment or is specifically set in GPS.
 The interface to manipulate these scenarios is the :guilabel:`Scenario` view, which you display by selecting the menu :menuselection:`Tools --> Views --> Scenario` (:ref:`The Scenario View
 <Scenario_View>`).
-You may want to drop this window above the project view
+You may want to drop this window above the
-so you can see both at the same time.
+:guilabel:`Project` view so you can see both at the same time.

 The :guilabel:`Scenario` view allows you to select new values for the scenario variables defined in your project and thus dynamically change the